karthikj30/karthikj30/README.md

 <summary>📖 Recent Guestbook Entries</summary>

 <!-- GUESTBOOK:START -->
-*Be the first to sign my guestbook!*
+*Be the first to sign my guestbook!
+Click the button above to leave a message.*
 <!-- GUESTBOOK:END -->

 </details>